NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 ## PDS personalisation fields (automatic data)

-NHS Notify uses the <a href="https://digital.nhs.uk/services/personal-demographics-service" target="_blank">Personal Demographics Service (PDS)</a> to populate the personalisation fields in your template.
+NHS Notify uses the <a href="https://digital.nhs.uk/services/personal-demographics-service" target="_blank">Personal Demographics Service (PDS) (opens in a new tab)</a> to populate the personalisation fields in your template.
 This happens when you [tell us who you want to message]({% link pages/using-nhs-notify/tell-us-who-you-want-to-message.md %}) using recipients' NHS numbers.

 You can use the following PDS fields: